 For example to check your home folder stripe size on Saga, you can do:

 beegfs-ctl --getentryinfo /cluster/tmp/test EntryID: 5-5DC49168-19C Metadata node: mds4-p1-m2 [ID: 412] Stripe pattern details: + Type: RAID0 + Chunksize: 512K + Number of storage targets: desired: 4; actual: 4 + Storage targets: + 4201 @ oss-4-4-stor2 [ID: 42] + 4202 @ oss-4-4-stor2 [ID: 42] + 4203 @ oss-4-4-stor2 [ID: 42] + 1101 @ oss-4-1-stor1 [ID: 11]

 This shows that particular file is striped over 4 OSSes.

 - Avoid having a large number of files in a single directory and rather split files in multiple sub-directories.

 statoperations because it creates a significant load on the file system.

 - Do not use

-ls -lonly for the specific file you need extended information such as: permissions, ownership, etc.
+ls -lonly for the specific files you need extended information about.